sigasi/sigasi_insights/content/manual/views.md

 will be hidden in the view.
 For example, you can filter out all non-VHDL or non-Verilog files.

-The **Project Explorer** view provides textual and graphical _Label Decorations_ which can be controlled in **Window > Preferences > General > Appearance > Label Decorations**.
+The **Project Explorer** View provides textual and graphical _Label Decorations_ which can be controlled in **Window > Preferences > General > Appearance > Label Decorations**.
 Label decorators are a visual guide on the state of projects, folders and files.
 Decorators can depend on various plugins.